idodegani/repo-analyst/ARCHITECTURE.md

 ### Query Phase

+The query flow implements a sophisticated retrieval and generation pipeline with quality gates:

+1. **Routing**: The QueryRouter first classifies if the query is relevant to httpx.
+Irrelevant queries (off-topic, toxic, or about other libraries) receive contextual rejection messages and skip RAG processing entirely.

+2. **Refinement**: For relevant queries, the router refines the query by removing slang and informal language, producing an optimized version for better embedding quality.

-The query flow implements a sophisticated retrieval and generation pipeline.
-The user's query is embedded using the same sentence-transformer model.
+3. **Retrieval**: The refined query is embedded using the same sentence-transformer model.
 FAISS performs similarity search to retrieve the top-k most relevant chunks.

-The pipeline builds a context prompt incorporating retrieved chunks with citations and conversation history.
+4. **Generation**: The pipeline builds a context prompt incorporating retrieved chunks with citations and conversation history, using the original query to maintain the user's style and intent.
 The LLM generates an answer based solely on the provided context.

-If the judge is enabled, it evaluates the answer quality and may trigger a retry with feedback.
-The answer undergoes validation to ensure proper citations are included.
-Finally, the system updates conversation history and returns the grounded answer.
+5. **Evaluation**: If the judge is enabled, it evaluates the answer quality and may trigger a retry with feedback for poorly grounded responses.

+6. **Validation**: The answer undergoes validation to ensure proper citations are included.

+7. **Finalization**: The system updates conversation history and returns the grounded answer.

 ## Design Decisions